Meet our leaders

-Dr. Folger’s clinic and teaching interests include care transitions and health care systems, with a focus on geriatric care.
-Dr. Folger is thrilled to be stepping into the role of program director.
+Dr. Folger’s clinical and teaching interests include care transitions and health care systems, with a focus on geriatric care.
 Having trained at Legacy and been a member of the program leadership for nearly a decade, she is proud to carry on the traditions of Legacy’s Internal Medicine Residency—specifically a focus of academic excellence and compassionate care for our patients, all while being part of the true family that is our graduate medical education program.
-She is excited to innovate in patient care and is eager to continue advancing our teaching in telehealth, population management and primary care (several of her passions).
-Most importantly, she is delighted to continue to collaborate with our amazing team of faculty that work inside and outside the hospitals!

 Associate Program Directors